 While the Light Mobile is a good starting point, you could jump right into the Premium segment if you feel you want something a little more advanced.

 This is VR at its height.
 The capabilities of tethered headsets are beyond the scope of what smartphones can deliver with the other two segments because they run off of computers or game consoles.
 That means more power, higher resolutions, better graphics and more immersive experiences that feel deeper and more intimate.

-For PC based systems, like the Oculus VR, you will need a heavy-duty Windows PC with a video card that can really process the video for a smooth experience.
+For PC based systems, like the Oculus VR, and the HTC VIVE you will need a heavy-duty Windows PC with a video card that can really process the video for a smooth experience.
 You will also need space to move around in at home because motion tracking is a big part of what tethered headsets do, and once you start moving, you will feel amazed at how interesting it all feels.